-- 1. Documents will be reviewed by the Admissions Committee of the CD Program. - 2.
-Applications will be reviewed and ranked according to GPA, essay, and letters of recommendation. - 3.
-Representatives of the CD Program will interview highest ranked applicants before final acceptance decisions are made.
+- Documents will be reviewed by the Admissions Committee of the CD Program. - 2.
+Applications will be reviewed and ranked according to GPA, essay, résumé, and letters of recommendation. - Representatives of the CD Admissions Committee will interview highest ranked applicants before final acceptance decisions are made.
 Interview requirement may be waived for students in the undergraduate or prerequisite CD programs. - Applicants whose native language is not English must submit scores for the Test of English as a Foreign Language (TOEFL).
 The minimum acceptable TOEFL score is 600.

 - 5. Intent to enroll as full- or part-time student must be indicated on application. - Request for acceptance of up to six transfer credits must be submitted at the time of application.
 A transcript of these courses must be included with course outlines and will be evaluated after acceptance to the program. - 7.
-Intent to fulfill New York State Department of Education certification as a Teacher of students with Speech and Language Disability (TSSLD) must be made at the time of acceptance. - 8.
-Students accepted into the Program will be required to pay a nonrefundable \$250 deposit at the time of acceptance.
-This fee will be applied to the fall tuition payment. - Students accepted into the program may be required to take a "pre-clinic" for a specified fee.
+Students accepted into the program will be required to pay a nonrefundable \$250 deposit at the time of acceptance.
+This fee will be applied to the fall tuition payment. - 8.
+Students accepted into the program may be required to take a "pre-clinic" workshop for a specified fee.
 Students can test out of pre-clinic by passing an assessment to be administered at Orientation.